vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.md

 In this case you must set the ``namespace`` for the ``LimitRange`` and ``ResourceQuota`` resource to the name of the namespace, e.g., ``$(session_namespace)-apps`` so they are only applied to that namespace.

-If you need to set the security policy for a specific namespace different to the primary session namespace, you can add the annotation ``training.educates.dev/session.security.policy`` in the ``Namespace`` resource metadata and set the value to ``nonroot`` or ``anyuid`` as necessary.
+If you need to set the security policy for a specific namespace different to the primary session namespace, you can add the annotation ``training.educates.dev/session.security.policy`` in the ``Namespace`` resource metadata and set the value to ``restricted`` or ``baseline`` as necessary.

 Shared workshop resources
 -------------------------